fsharpworks/fsharpworks.github.io/articles/six-years-of-teaching-fsharp.md

 illustrate the areas where F# excels.
 However, it differs from the earlier versions in two ways.
 First, we talk about _functional-first programming_ rather than _functional programming_ and,
-second, we look at application areas where F# not just works great in theory, but where it is also supported by strong existing ecosystem.
+second, we look at application areas where F# not just works great in theory, but where it is also supported by strong existing ecosystem and community.

 The term _functional-first_ captures the idea that the idiomatic way of using F#, that leads to success, takes many ideas from traditional functional programming, but not all of them.
-Functional data types, together with pattern matching, are a fantastic tool for modelling and _understanding_ a domain and functional pipelines are great for composing transformations.
+Functional data types, together with pattern matching, are a fantastic tool for _modelling and understanding_ a domain, while functional pipelines are great for sequencing transformations.
 However, this works fine with imperative and object-oriented libraries and even an occasional mutation at the lower level or object-oriented abstraction at the higher level.
-In the course, we simply aim to give attendees enough examples so that they will follow and recognize this style.
+In the course, we give attendees enough examples so that they will follow and recognize this style.

 </div><div class="col-md-5 col-lg-5">